soodoshll/fake_alloc/README.md

 # Custom PyTorch Memory Management

-This is a external memory allocator example for [PyTorch](https://github.com/pytorch/pytorch).
+This is an external memory allocator example for [PyTorch](https://github.com/pytorch/pytorch).
 The underlying memory allocator is [CNMeM](https://github.com/NVIDIA/cnmem).

 ## Usage